wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 1.5 =
+Added support for external transports, such as the new Postman Gmail Extension.

 = 1.4 =
 Now supporting Yahoo Mail via OAuth 2.0!